Szymdows/SzymOS-kernel/README.md

 ### Toolchain

-* `x86_64-elf-gcc` (cross compiler) - which can be downloaded from https://github.com/lordmilko/i686-elf-tools/releases/tag/15.2.0 - you need to download 'x86_64-elf-tools-windows.zip'
+* `x86_64-elf-gcc` (cross compiler) - which can be downloaded from https://github.com/lordmilko/i686-elf-tools/releases/tag/15.2.0 - you need to download 'x86_64-elf-tools-windows.zip' - these are the gnu binutils you need.
-* GNU binutils
 * NASM / GAS (assembly support)
 * GRUB 2
 * QEMU